-I’m proud to announce ModernCapital, a new collective of creative thinkers shaping the modern economy.
-Together with a first cohort of Venture Fellows, advisors, and a partnership with Launch Tennessee, ModernCapital is dedicated to making venture capital more accessible to founders across the Southeastern United States.
+I’m proud to announce Build In SE (fka ModernCapital), a new collective of creative thinkers shaping the modern economy.
+Together with the first cohort of Venture Fellows, advisors, and a partnership with Launch Tennessee, Build In SE is dedicated to making resources more accessible to founders across the Southeastern United States.
 Headquartered in Nashville, Tennessee, we believe the Southeast is a region to watch for startup activity as venture capital becomes increasingly geographically distributed, hyper-personalized, and driven by tech.

 It’s no secret that the rising costs of living, overcrowding, and other limited resources have inspired startup founders to look beyond Silicon Valley for a place to break ground.